-Amanda Ng is a Healthy Communities Planner and the Community Health Network Coordinator at the Capital Regional District.
+Amanda Ng is the former Healthy Communities Planner and Community Health Network Coordinator for the Capital Regional District.

 “Conversation is the natural way that we humans think together.” – Margaret Wheatley